EVENTS

 Sonshine in a Bag

-St. AUGUSTINE PARISH is participating and supporting “SONSHINE IN A BAG” food program.
+St. AUGUSTINE PARISH participated and supported “SONSHINE IN A BAG” food program.
 The Sonshine in a Bag program provides bags of food to refer students who they feel could benefit from receiving food from this program.
-Donation are Appreciated.

 ST. AUGUSTINE PARISH NEWS